 - 1. Maintained all required plans including multiple meetings with various community agencies. - 2.
-Volunteer data base maintained with 485 volunteers. - 3.
+Volunteer data base maintained with 443 volunteers. - 3.
 All public health staff participated in annual online training and in person skills training to prepare for emergency response.
 New employees receive emergency and skills training within specified period from hire date.

 - 4. Regional Hospital Coordinator facilitates regional healthcare coalition to assess, develop and maintain regional healthcare readiness on an ongoing basis.
 An emergency exercise by the area healthcare facilities is planned for later this year in coordination with Hamilton County Office of Emergency Management. - 5.
-Over seventy-five interactions with the public for community preparedness planning were accomplished. - 6.
-Epidemiology Department performs surveillance on an ongoing basis; disease outbreaks are investigated and responded to as appropriate.
+Coordinated proactive outreach vaccination events for Hepatitis A outbreak. - 6.
+Conducted educational outreach regarding Hepatitis A outbreak to Volunteer Organizations Active in Disaster. - 7.
+Epidemiology Department performs surveillance on an ongoing basis; disease outbreaks are investigated and responded to as appropriate. - 8.
+Achieved re-recognition from NACCHO's Project Public Health Ready program.